 In previous posts, we have written on the Localization Maturity Model that is being talked about in our industry.
 We have written on the maturity of suppliers as well as buyers.
-Today, we take a look at other maturity models that influenced the development of our Global Communication Maturity Model.
+Today, we take a look at other maturity models in localization maturity that influenced the development of our own Global Communication Maturity Model.

 In our model, we identified 2 stages of growth where conflict is at its highest point in the maturity of an organization that is investing in global communications: Brute-force and High-risk.
 The brute force stage is where conflicts start to impact project efficiencies.
 This is often a trial and error stage, but with potential long term effects as we have seen with organizations who have fallen back to low budget models as a method to control costs, without any return on the investment that they made beforehand.